lastingParadox/ff-site/archive-to-markdown/md/ff2/20-rough-resurrection.md

 **Tatsumaki** _(23-Sep-18 05:30 PM)_

-> [
->
-> > d35
-> > : 29]

-In the end, the result was:
-29
+🎱 | Rolling a d35...
+Rolled a 29, Platinum_Pathos.

+**Platinum_Pathos** _(23-Sep-18 05:30 PM)_

+_With all of his might, Danny takes his hammer and knocks the racist pirate to the ground.
+He them slams into his face, flattening him like a bloody flapjack._

 **Jelsafan0** _(23-Sep-18 05:30 PM)_

-> There's a short pause.
-Iris sighs.
+_There's a short pause.
+Iris sighs._

-> Man, this week has been crazy.
+> Man, this week has been crazy...

 **PlasmaPerson** _(23-Sep-18 05:30 PM)_

-> I didn't put a d20
-> yes!
-The mortar works!
-First time I've tested that thing out.
+> S-sick, the mortar works...

+_Chomsky finally falls unconscious._

 **Bagelwrecker** _(23-Sep-18 05:32 PM)_